AVAILABLE TO RENT FOR ONE WEEK! FRIDAY, OCTOBER 7, 2022 @ 12:00am PDT → THURSDAY, OCTOBER 13 @ 11:59pm PDT

 LET’S TALK ABOUT FILMS…

-Join Le Professeur Kevin Elstob on a Zoom Discussion about the four films in our Catch-up Program: THURSDAY, OCTOBER 13 @ 6:30pm PDT.
-Zoom Link TBA.
+Click HERE to join Le Professeur Kevin Elstob on a Zoom Discussion about the four films in our Catch-up Program: THURSDAY, OCTOBER 13 @ 6:30pm PDT.

 After spending 40 years drunk and high, 53-year-old Michel (François Créton) has been clean for nearly six months.
 Sobriety brings harsh realizations about a life wrecked by substance abuse: the mother of his infant son has left him, his eighteen-year-old son Léo (played by Roméo Créton, real-life son of François) from a previous relationship starts avoiding him, his dying father (iconic actor Richard Bohringer, Diva - SFFF 2010) resents him, and his job search is getting nowhere.